 Now Reading

-Slow cooked lamb doused in a scrumptious sauce, that has been reduced is served over fregola sarda to soak up the flavors and brightened with lemon slices.
+Slow cooked lamb neck doused in a rich reduced sauce is served over fregola sarda to soak up the flavors and then brightened with lemon slices.

 20141116_8239